 The school is required to carry out an Annual Review of all Education Health Care Plans.
-The review will involve all those who work with the child as well as parents and the child him/herself.
+The review will involve all those who work with the child as well as parents / carers and the child.
 The focus is on progress and outcomes and how well the Plan is addressing the child's needs.
 Any amendments required will be discussed and passed on to the local authority for consideration after the Annual Review meeting.
+An amended Plan may be put in place if there are significant changes.